 You see, when it comes to a domestic (or family law) matter, people think of love and togetherness and how that somehow came apart but from time to time.
 A family matter can be entwined in criminal matters, civil matters, business affairs, or any number of other matters that are not often thought of at the time because “love” is in the air.

 In many families, the parents or grandparents of the bride or groom will privately and independently conduct background investigations on the new partner when the relationship first becomes serious or when marriage is proposed.
 Sometimes, the investigation is spawned by a friend with a hunch.
 These due diligences have become more popular over the years although they are not often openly discussed.
 Many a bad marriage has been avoided simply because a caring party decided to find out if Prince Charming’s armor was real or the Princess really was a Peach!

 On that, I leave the last example.
 A male that has been researched multiple times (several by me) and whose name elicits a great sigh when a PI hears it spoken by a new potential client.
 A male that reports himself as wealthy but “down-to-earth” and as such, “lives among the people.”
-This valiant knight has (depending on who told the story to) struggled with, survived and never several forms Cancer.
+This valiant knight has (depending on who told the story to) struggled with and survived several forms of cancer.
 He owned several luxury vehicles.
-Ones which were stolen, crashed, sold at a private auction or given away to help an undisclosed charity.
+Ones that were stolen, crashed, sold at a private auction, or given away to help an undisclosed charity.